discordjs/guide/guide/creating-your-bot/command-handling.md

 ::::
 ## Command handler for deploy-commands.js

 Remember that the goal of a command handler is to move each command into its own file, so you can dynamically import them.
-In the case of the `deploy-commands.js` file, you built the structure of your three slash commands inside the `deploy-commands.js` file.
-You want to move these structures into their own separate file.
+In the case of the `deploy-commands.js` file, you want to move the structures of the commands into their own separate file.

 :::: code-group
 ::: code-group-item deploy-commands.js